 Software architecture is the primary carrier of system qualities, such as performance, reliability, modifiability and security.
 Architecture helps ensure that a design approach will yield an acceptable system and holds the key to maintenance and sustainment efforts, ensures critical quality attributes, and holds every phase of a software project together.
-Housed in our Software Engineering program, Drexel CCI’s new Graduate Certificate in Software Architecture equips software professionals with state-of-the-art practices for designing, analyzing, documenting and implementing software architectures.
-Offered beginning fall 2021, this certificate program may be stacked with other CCI graduate certificates to customize your education and/or serve as an entry point to the Master of Science in Software Engineering.

-Software Architecture Program Requirements
+Software Architecture Admissions Requirements

-- Offered online or on-campus
+- A completed application for the online format or on-campus format.

 - A GPA of 3.0 or higher, in a completed degree program, bachelor’s degree or above.

 - Official final transcripts from ALL Colleges/Universities attended.
 Please note: For students who have attended an institution outside of the US, it is highly recommended to submit a NACES approved course-by-course transcript evaluation (i.e., WES) for expedited review of your application.
 This approved evaluation will take the place of the transcript requirement to complete your application.

 - Graduate Record Examination (GRE) Scores (must be five years old or less) are not required but recommended for international students and domestic students below a 3.0 GPA.

 - One letter of recommendation required, two recommended (academic, professional, or both).

 - Essay/Statement of Purpose (approximately 500 words).